Best Small Business Loans in Canada

 4. Alternative lenders

 Alternative lenders like Greenbox Capital® emerged after the 2008 recession in response to a growing need for accessible small business financing.
-These lenders base approvals on more than just your credit score, making it easier for more businesses to get the funding they need.
+These lenders base approvals on more than just your credit score, making it easier for more businesses to get small business loans they need.
 They also generally offer the simplest application forms with fewer paperwork requirements, making alternative lenders ideal for business owners who don’t have time to put together an extensive application or who need funding quickly.

 Alternative lenders offer multiple types of funding, including traditional lending options like terms loans and lines of credit, as well as innovative new funding options like merchant cash advances and invoice factoring.
 Keep reading to learn more about these funding options.